Accessible Rome - Top Tips For Visiting With Limited Mobility

 Piazzas in Rome

-Piazza NavonaPiazza Navona with its Baroque fountains offers so much to do and completely accessible for wheelchair users.
+Piazza NavonaPiazza Navona with its Baroque fountains offers so much to do and is completely accessible for wheelchair users.

 Large piazzas like Piazza Navona, Piazza della Rotonda (where the Pantheon is), and Piazza del Popolo are also fairly easy to navigate in a wheelchair.